Truth is Stranger than Fiction, 2021

-Truth is Stranger than Fiction explores the notions of truth, lies and propaganda during the Cold War.
+Truth is Stranger than Fiction explores the notions of truth, lies and propaganda during the cold war.

 Truth is Stranger than Fiction also exists in the format of the artist's book.
 The book has a circular structure and offers a non-linear narrative.
 Two key features characterise the book: "surrealist" texts depict the harshness of daily life when Hungarian communism was at sunrise, while colour photographs are a prelude to its sunset.